Q-dimi/return_tests/README.md

 /*
 @param {index: optional}:
 index is an optional value you can use when testing different sets or individual functions.
-This is used so that you dont have to keep setting functions on and off.
-Pass an index set to the run function, and only those functions with indexes will be run.
+This is used so that you dont have to keep setting functions on and off and to know what to control f for when something fails.
+Pass an index set to the run function, and only those functions with indexeswill be run.
 See /example/errors.js

 @param {function_called: object}:
 function_called is the object containing the function in your application you are testing